Alfred, Lord Tennyson: Poet Laureate

 Virginia Woolf wrote a play called Freshwater, showing Tennyson as host to his friends Julia Margaret Cameron and G. F. Watts.
-Colonel George Edward Gouraud, Thomas Edison's European agent, made sound recordings of Tennyson reading his own poetry, late in his life.
-They include recordings of "The Charge of the Light Brigade", and excerpts from "The splendour falls" (from The Princess), "Come into the garden" (from Maud), "Ask me no more", "Ode on the death of the Duke of Wellington" and "Lancelot and Elaine".
-The sound quality is poor, as wax cylinder recordings usually are.

 Towards the end of his life Tennyson revealed that his "religious beliefs also defied convention, leaning towards agnosticism and pandeism": In a characteristically Victorian manner, Tennyson combines a deep interest in contemporary science with an unorthodox, even idiosyncratic, Christian belief.
-Famously, he wrote in In Memoriam: "There lives more faith in honest doubt, believe me, than in half the creeds."
+He wrote in In Memoriam: "There lives more faith in honest doubt, believe me, than in half the creeds."
 In Maud, 1855, he wrote: "The churches have killed their Christ".
 In "Locksley Hall Sixty Years After", Tennyson wrote: "Christian love among the churches look'd the twin of heathen hate."
-In his play, Becket, he wrote: "We are self-uncertain creatures, and we may, Yea, even when we know not, mix our spites and private hates with our defence of Heaven".
+In his play Becket, he wrote: "We are self-uncertain creatures, and we may, Yea, even when we know not, mix our spites and private hates with our defence of Heaven".
 Tennyson recorded in his Diary (p.
 127): "I believe in Pantheism of a sort".
-His son's biography confirms that Tennyson was an unorthodox Christian, noting that Tennyson praised Giordano Bruno and Spinoza on his deathbed, saying of Bruno, "His view of God is in some ways mine", in 1892.
+His son's biography confirms that Tennyson was an unorthodox Christian, noting that Tennyson praised Giordano Bruno and Baruch Spinoza on his deathbed, saying of Bruno, "His view of God is in some ways mine", in 1892.

 Tennyson continued writing into his eighties.
 He died on 6 October 1892 at Aldworth, aged 83.
 He was buried at Westminster Abbey.
 A memorial was erected in All Saints' Church, Freshwater.
 His last words were, "Oh that press will have me now!".
 He left an estate of £57,206.
 Tennyson Down and the Tennyson Trail on the Isle of Wight are named after him, and a monument to him stands on top of Tennyson Down.
-Lake Tennyson in New Zealand's high country, named by Frederick Weld, is assumed to be named after Lord Tennyson.
+Lake Tennyson in New Zealand's high country, named by Frederick Weld, is assumed to be named after Tennyson.

-He was succeeded as 2nd Baron Tennyson by his son, Hallam, who produced an authorised biography of his father in 1897, and was later the second Governor-General of Australia.
+He was succeeded as 2nd Baron Tennyson by his son Hallam, who produced an authorised biography of his father in 1897, and was later the second Governor-General of Australia.